 In most instances, you will want to use friendly words and language to convey that you or your characters are trying to be helpful.
 That might include using extra enthusiasm, kind, encouraging words, and simplified explanations that help someone understand a concept or instructions.

-Examples of using a helpful tone in writing could be a nurturing mother, selfless caretaker, or kind teacher in fiction.
-In nonfiction, this is a great tone to use when writing a self-help book.
+Examples of using a helpful tone could be a nurturing mother, selfless caretaker, or kind teacher in fiction.
+In nonfiction, this is one of the best types of tones to use when writing a self-help book.

-This tone is common in both fiction and nonfiction books.
+This one of the types of tones that is common in both fiction and nonfiction books.

-Example of a compassionate tone in writing: “The woman very carefully lifted the sick puppy out of the ditch and placed him in her passenger seat.
+Example of a compassionate tone: “The woman very carefully lifted the sick puppy out of the ditch and placed him in her passenger seat.
 In that moment, she resolved to do everything in her power to give him the life he deserved.”

 Like a helpful tone in writing, an informative tone aims to assist.
 But it skews a bit more formal, unbiased, and educational or academic.
 A lot of informative writing and language is void of emotion, opinions, or personal anecdotes (unless the person is an expert on the topic).